alshedivat/al-folio/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ""
 ---

+**Acknowledge the following**

+- [ ] I carefully read and followed the [Getting Started](../../README.md#getting-started) guide.
+- [ ] I read through [FAQ](../../FAQ.md) and searched through the [past issues](https://github.com/alshedivat/al-folio/issues), none of which addressed my issue.
+- [ ] The issue I am raising is a potential improvement in al-folio and not just a usage question. <br> [For usage questions, please post in the [Discussions](https://github.com/alshedivat/al-folio/discussions) instead of raising an issue.]

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]